nikksno/MacHete/README.md

 Select NetRestore, select the Macintosh HD volume from Finder [the content of the opened DMG], and click next on every step, only modifying the following:
 Automatically install to: enable it and write "Macintosh HD" exactly without quotes.
 Check erase before install.
-Call it NETR XXxx YYyy PFRX where XXXX is the version of macOS in the format:
+Call it NETR XXxx YYyy ZZzz where:
 XX for major macOS version [10 for sierra] xx for minor macOS version [12 for sierra]
-YY for major image version [sequential, up to you, currently 12 (for v1.2)] yy for minor image version [sequential, up to you, currently 04 (for v1.2)] PFRX stands for Partition [later added in Automator], Format, Restore, X [other stuff] At the MAC Address screen, press customize on the bottom left.
+YY for major image version [sequential, up to you, currently 16 for me] yy for minor image version [sequential, up to you, currently 01 for me] ZZ for profile manager server hardware sequential number [currently 01 for me as I'm using server 01] zz for profile manager server system sequential number [currently 04 for me as server 01 is on its 4th fresh install]

+At the MAC Address screen, press customize on the bottom left.
 This will open Automator with all fields pre-populated.
 Automator

 Once in Automator:

 Check the first step of the workflow has Macintosh HD with a white icon selected, since this setting tends to get lost when opening Automator from SIU

 From the left sidebar look for the "partition disk" task and drag it in the workflow right underneath the "define netrestore source", so as the second element overall.

 Select "partition the first disk found"

-Input the name of the volume created as "Macintosh HD" exactly without quotes Towards the end [further details developing...] enter "Macintosh HD" exactly without quotes if the field is not greyed out [if it is don't worry, it happens, this won't affect you in any way, in theory] and copy and paste the name between fields [further details developing...]
+Input the name of the volume created as "Macintosh HD" exactly without quotes

+Towards the end [further details developing...] enter "Macintosh HD" exactly without quotes if the field is not greyed out [if it is don't worry, it happens, this won't affect you in any way, in theory] and copy and paste the name between fields [further details developing...]

-Select the correct destination for your final NBI if you'd rather it not ending up in the root of your user's home folder Press build on the top right and wait the 15 - 45 minutes it takes it to build the NBI.
+Select the destination for your final NBI to be folder **05**.

+Press build on the top right and wait the 15 - 45 minutes it takes it to build the NBI.

-Once this image is complete, copy it to the server's desktop.
+Once this image is complete, copy it to the server's **desktop**.

 #### macOS Server setup